ervtripp/AWS-Lab-VPC-with-Public-Private-Subnet-With-Test-/README.md

-# 🧪 AWS Networking Lab: Public & Private Subnet Architecture
+# 🧪 AWS Networking Lab: Public & Private Subnet Architecture:Part 1

 ## 🎯 Objective
 Design and deploy a secure AWS network using a custom VPC with public and private subnets, enabling controlled internet access and internal communication between resources.